-Capital assets increased by \$2,503,840 net of accumulated depreciation.
-This was due to the construction of the new Student Services building on the Kingman campus.
-Depreciation on the new building will begin in 2016-17.
+Capital assets increased by \$796,430 net of accumulated depreciation.
+This was due to the completion of the construction of the new Student Services building on the Kingman campus as well as 5 fleet vehicle replacements.
+Physical asset reinvestment ratio increased due to reclassifying the Kingman building construction from construction in process to assets.